-In terms of programs and instructors, I typically recommend that adults start with a Masters’s program or instructor.
+In terms of programs and instructors, we typically recommend that adults start with a Masters’ program or instructor.
 If only because these instructors are trained specifically to work with adults.

 Find a local Masters team near you and see if they offer lessons!

 If you have a YMCA near you, check to see if they offer swim lessons for adults.
 Most programs do offer some form of learn-to-swim classes for adults and can range from private to a small group.

 Remember that you might have to be a member of the YMCA if you want to take lessons there.
 Some locations will let you take lessons at an additional cost if you’re not a member.
 But some may require you to join first.

 Most swim schools largely cater to lessons for kids.
 However, there has been a growing trend for these schools to offer classes for adults.
 They’re typically scheduled outside of the normal lesson hours for kids, so it’s much more calm and quiet during the lesson.

 It also gives you more privacy than what you would have in a regular pool at, say, the gym.